Frequently Asked Questions

 The Film and Print Office for the City of Miami Beach is at your service to ensure that your production experience is smooth and seamless.
 We welcome you to our white sand beaches, art deco cityscapes, and tropical rhythms!

-Below please find a few helpful hints to permitting in the City of Miami Beach.
+Below please find a few helpful hints for permitting in the City of Miami Beach.
 For any further questions or concerns, please contact our office at 305.673.7070.

 Do I need a Permit?